 The best predictors do not necessarily have the best individual correlations with hurricane activity.
 The best forecast parameters are those that explain the portion of the variance of seasonal hurricane activity that is not associated with the other forecast variables.
 It is possible for an important hurricane forecast parameter to show little direct relationship to a predictand by itself but to have an important influence when included with a set of 2-3 other predictors.
 This is the nature of the seasonal or climate forecast problem where one is dealing with a very complicated atmosphere-ocean system that is highly non-linear.
 There is a maze of changing physical linkages between the many variables.
 These linkages can undergo unknown changes from weekly to decadal time scales.
 No one can completely understand the full complexity of the atmosphere-ocean system.
 But, it is still possible to develop a reliable statistical forecast scheme which incorporates some of the climate system's non-linear interactions.
-Any seasonal or climate forecasts.
+Any seasonal or climate forecast scheme must show significant hindcast skill before it is used in real-time forecasts.

-2 The Influence of the Atlantic Ocean Thermohaline Circulation (THC) and the Strength of the Atlantic Gyre on Atlantic Hurricane Activity
+The Influence of the Atlantic Ocean Thermohaline Circulation (THC) and the Strength of the Atlantic Gyre on Atlantic Hurricane Activity